JeeWeetje/iot-workshop/Flow.md

 6. And `replace` '[PASTE THE REQUEST URL HERE]' with the *remembered* `HTTP POST URL`
 7. Select `Save`.
 The changed C# code will be recompiled immediately
-8. In the 'Logs' panel, just below 'Code', `verify the outcome` of the compilation
+8. Just below 'Code', in the 'Logs' panel, verify the outcome of the compilation

     ```
     2016-09-25T12:23:35.380 Script for function 'TechDaysEventHubTriggerFunction' changed.
 Reloading.
     2016-09-25T12:23:35.427 Compilation succeeded.
     ```

-9. When telemetry arrives, the log shows how the message is picked up by Microsoft Flow
+9. When new telemetry arrives, the Azure Function log shows how the message is picked up by Microsoft Flow

     ```
     2016-09-30T08:29:04.325 Function started (Id=dbd7a0c4-3710-464d-a6fe-bc32d5a856c8)